 How Much Does it Cost to File for Divorce in Cook County?

-When you file for divorce in Cook County, you’ll need to pay divorce filing fees of $388.
-As the party filing for divorce, the plaintiff pays that fee.
-If you’re filing for an uncontested divorce, and you and your spouse agree on all divorce terms, you can file a Marital Settlement Agreement.
-To file a Settlement Agreement, the defendant needs to file a form called an Appearance.
-Also, he or she must pay an appearance fee of $251.
+In order to file for divorce in Cook County, you’ll need to pay divorce filing fees of $388.
+The party who initially files for divorce, the plaintiff, pays that fee.
+If you're filing for an uncontested divorce in Orland Park, and you and your spouse agree on all divorce terms, you can file a Marital Settlement Agreement.
+To file this agreement, the defendant needs to file a form called an Appearance and pay the filing fee of $251.

 What is the Cheapest Way of Getting a Divorce?

-If you and your spouse agree on all family law matters in your divorce case and the two of you don’t need a written Marital Settlement Agreement, the defendant doesn’t need to file an Appearance, and he or she isn’t required to pay the $237.00 appearance fee.
-However, since the defendant won’t be filing an Appearance, the plaintiff must have the Petition for Dissolution formally served on the defendant by either the Sheriff’s office in the county where the defendant lives or by a private commercial process server.
+If you and your spouse agree on all family law matters in your divorce case and the two of you do not need a written Marital Settlement Agreement, the defendant does not need to file an Appearance, and they are not required to pay the $237.00 fee.
+However, since the defendant won't be filing an Appearance, the plaintiff must have the Petition for Dissolution formally served on the defendant by either the Sheriff's office in the county where the defendant lives or by a private commercial process server.